Under Trump Appointee, Consumer Protection Agency Seen Helping Payday Lenders

 Mulvaney once introduced legislation to abolish the bureau and called the CFPB a "sick, sad" joke.
 He also accepted money from payday lenders.

-And now that he's running the agency, the CFPB put this rule on hold, saying it will take steps to reconsider the measure.
-The CFPB has also dropped a lawsuit against online lenders charging 900-percent interest rates.
+And now that he is running the agency, the CFPB put this rule on hold, saying it will take steps to reconsider the measure.
+The CFPB has also dropped a lawsuit against online lenders charging 900 percent interest rates.
 And it just dropped an investigation into a lender that contributed directly to Mulvaney's campaign.

 "It is outrageous," Calhoun says.
 "Mulvaney took over $60,000 in campaign cash from the payday lenders when he was in Congress.
 He is deep in the pocket of the payday lenders and he's doing everything he can to help them."

 Mulvaney declined requests for an interview.
-But he's said in the past he doesn't think campaign contributions present a conflict of interest for him.
+But he has said in the past he doesn't think campaign contributions present a conflict of interest for him.

 Payday lenders, as might be expected, are happy to see the rule put on hold.
 Jamie Fulmer, with Advance America, says the rule would be too burdensome to implement for such small-dollar loans.
 (Many states cap the total amount for a payday loan at $500.)
 And he says it would cut off loans for his customers who need them.

-"This is the classic example of somebody from Washington coming in and saying hey, we're here to help and we're here to tell you what's best for you and your family and we're gonna decide for you," Fulmer says.
+"This is the classic example of somebody from Washington coming in and saying, 'Hey, we're here to help and we're here to tell you what's best for you and your family and we're gonna decide for you,' " Fulmer says.

-Calhoun says that's not true because under the rule lenders could make up to six loans a year to the same person in basically the same way they do now.
+Calhoun says that's not true because under the rule, lenders could make up to six loans a year to the same person in basically the same way they do now.
 The loans would just have to be 30 days apart.

-If a customer starts taking out payday loan after payday loan beyond that, then the rule would kick in.
-Though, Calhoun says he's worried with Mulvaney running the consumer bureau the rule might never kick in at all.
+If a customer starts taking out payday loan after payday loan beyond that, the rule would kick in.
+Though, Calhoun says he is worried that with Mulvaney running the consumer bureau, the rule might never kick in at all.

-Calhoun says if Mulvaney moves to scrap the payday loan rule his nonprofit and others would file lawsuits to try to preserve the rule.
+Calhoun says if Mulvaney moves to scrap the payday loan rule, his nonprofit and others would file lawsuits to try to preserve the rule.